ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Updates in wrong update set scope
 The scope for Customer Update [sys_update_xml] records should match the scope of the Update Set in which the Customer Update resides.
 Having a mismatch may cause Update Sets to generate preview errors meaning you cannot commit them until the errors are resolved.

+## Duplicate Updat Set Name
+Maintain unique names for update set names it will help to track the updates easyly and also very useful to debug any issues.

 ## Category: Upgradability

 ### Incident table should not be extended